Kcruz24/casting-agency/README.md

 2. **Create the database**

-    In your terminal, naviate to the `/backend/database` directory path and run the following commands:
+    In your terminal, navigate to the `/backend/database` directory path and run the following commands:

     ```py